YangYZ14/Spin-Manipulation/README.md

 ---

-* # NODMR
+* # ODNMR

-Nuclear optical detection of magnetic resonance.
+Optical detection of nuclear magnetic resonance.
 Using AWG instead of spincore.